spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - Clikt dependency to 3.2.0
 - `ZkTable` content text is now selectable
 - `ZkTable` resize handle is at the very end of column
+- move rendering from `ZkSelectBase` to `DropdownRenderer`
+- `ZkCheckBox` now sets disabled also when read only

 deprecated: